allgooda/Backgammon/README.md

 ## DESCRIPTION

--The game I made is called backgammon, it is one of the oldest games in the world.
-It is a two player board game.
-One player is white and the other black.
-The object of the game is for one player to get all 15 of their pieces to the other side of the board and into their home base.
+Backgammon is an ancient game.
+Archaeologists have discovered boards dating back over 5000 years.
+The board consists of 24 spaces called points and 30 game pieces half of which are black and the other white.
+The goal of the game is to move all of your pieces from one side of the board into your home board and bear the pieces off the board.

+For further information on game play please visit the following link to the US Backgammon Federadtion website: [RULES](http://usbgf.org/learn-backgammon/rules-of-backgammon/)

 ## TECNOLOGIES USED